bortkam/JustAnotherPomodoro/README.md

 # Commits

 This repo is public because I'm hosting it on the Github Pages.
-As I said above, this project is for educational purposes only.
+As I said above, this project is for educational purposes.
 If you want to help, you can just leave feedback.
 I would be very grateful.